THE WARMTH OF WOOD, THE RESISTANCE OF BAMBOO

 – the boards are positioned perpendicular to the substructure;

-– only use high-quality stainless steel self-drilling screws to prevent adverse weather conditions from scratching the screws and the decking machine;
+– only use high-quality stainless steel self-drilling screws to prevent adverse weather conditions from scratching the screws and staining the deck;

 – you should pre-drill the decking board prior to inserting the screw into the wood by using a wooden tip and screw head housing which remains alongside the rest of the dashboard; pre-perforation is necessary because of the hardness of the wood, which itself may crack if drilled directly using the screw;

-– secure the final one for each nailing strip on which the dashboard is resting by using two screws spaced apart at a distance of 2 cm from the axle edge;
+– secure the final one for each nailing joist on which the dashboard is resting by using two screws spaced apart at a distance of 2 cm from the axle edge;

 – the head of the dashboard must always rest on a full nailing strip and must be secured to it; the screws will remain spaced at around 6-7 cm away from the edge of the head.